 The master brand is DIVER READY.
 Rescue is the flagship.

-An umbrella brand strong enough to support four cert-tier sub-brands now and a national licensee network later.
-Rescue Diver Ready stays as the safety flagship and the year-one event.
+An umbrella brand strong enough to host a year-round calendar of dive events plus a national licensee network later.
+Rescue Diver Ready stays as the flagship event and the year-one focus.

 Master mark